alxm/siter/README.markdown

 ### siter-template/

-`siter-template/page.html` is the template for all content pages.
-Example `siter-template/page.html`:
+`siter-template/page.html` is the template for content pages.

     <html>
         <head>